 Talley says when undertaking a creative project, it’s vital to find a way to share ideas and give direction without dramatically limiting the options the creative team have to tell ultimately tell the story.
 He says giving people the room to play and trusting them is key creating a successful story.

 Strive to give your creative team the “biggest sandbox” possible, he says, by offering a rough idea and a feeling that you want to create with that idea, along with an ultimate goal.
 “The easiest way to choke out a creative team is to make them land on this tiny helipad,” he says.

 Talley’s creative branding approach is on full display in a 2016 video he and his team created for his friend Lance Peytavin, who was diagnosed with cancer and wanted to create a music video featuring his talented daughter Kate.

 The video, which was released to coincide with Father’s Day, has garnered more than 8.7 million views and helped jump start an acting and singing career for Kate.
 Watch the tear-inducing video below:

 The video and its impact are a perfect example of the power of creative branding — and an excellent lesson for the participants of our Leadership Coaching Series to take away as they continue to discover and cultivate their own brands and voices.

-Success Labs is a leadership development and management consulting firm in Baton Rouge, Louisiana.
-For more than 25 years, our expert team of consultants has worked with hundreds of companies to explore their business potential and improve their company and cultural performance.
-Our Leadership Coaching Series is a development program for talented managers preparing to take on higher-level leadership roles.
+Success Labs is a full-service, strategic organizational and leadership development company located in Baton Rouge, Louisiana.
+For more than 25 years our expert team of consultants has worked with hundreds of companies to explore their business potential and improve their company and cultural performance.
 Contact us to get proactive about your people strategy.